-Planning of spatial development and development, both for Warsaw and the Warsaw agglomeration, which was initiated before the war, was continued by the Capital Reconstruction Bureau.
-After 1945 the Bureau took on the burden of urban planning and architectural works of the city reconstruction after war damage and planning the future development of the capital.
-The further step of the dynamic Warsaw development, in order to create the conditions for proper coordination of planning works related to the reconstruction and further transformation not only of the capital, but also of the entire Capital Voivodeship of that time, by a resolution of the Presidium of the National Council of the Capital City of In 1972, the Warsaw Development Planning Office was established.
-The new office was established by the merger of the Warsaw Urban Planning Studio and district urban planning studios with the Office of Studies and Projects of Engineering and Public Communication, thanks to which it began to implement comprehensive studies, developing the methodology of their preparation.
+Spatial development planning for both Warsaw and the Warsaw Metropolitan Area began before World War II and was later continued by the Warsaw Reconstruction Office.
+After 1945, the Office dealt with the urban and architectural aspects of rebuilding the city from the war damage and planning the future development of the capital.
+The next step in the dynamic development of both Warsaw and the entire Mazowieckie Voivodeship was the establishment of the Warsaw Development Planning Office by a resolution of the Presidium of the National Council of the Capital City of Warsaw in 1972.
+The new Office was created through a merger of the Warsaw Urban Planning Studio and district urban planning studios with the Office of Studies and Projects for Engineering and Public Transport.
+This resulted in more complex research and more advanced methodology of their preparation.

 planning studies for Warsaw

 studies of public transport and road routes

 studies of the system and devices of engineering infrastructure

 studies in the field of environmental protection and enhancement

 studies for the former Warsaw Capital Voivodeship

 GIS (Geographic Information System) studies